janosh/tensorboard-reducer/readme.md

 > For a similar project built for TensorFlow rather than PyTorch, see [`tensorboard-aggregator`](https://github.com/Spenhouet/tensorboard-aggregator).

-Compute statistics (`mean`, `std`, `min`, `max`, `median` or any other `numpy` operation) of multiple TensorBoard run directories.
+Compute statistics (`mean`, `std`, `min`, `max`, `median` or any other [`numpy` operation](https://numpy.org/doc/stable/reference/routines.statistics)) of multiple TensorBoard run directories.
 This can be used e.g. when training model ensembles to reduce noise in loss/accuracy/error curves and establish statistical significance of performance improvements or get a better idea of epistemic uncertainty.
-Results can be saved to disk either as new TensorBoard runs or CSV/JSON data files.
-More file formats are easy to add if needed.
+Results can be saved to disk either as new TensorBoard runs or CSV/JSON/Excel.
+More file formats are easy to add, PRs welcome.

 Example notebook of how to use the Python API: